MCP server: A step-by-step guide to building from scratch

 Integrating with Composio MCP is incredibly simple and can be done in just five steps:

-- 2. Select Tools you need, keep an eye on the following:
+2. Select the Tools you need, keep an eye on the following:

-- 3. Go to the Installation Steps section on the next page and hit Generate.
-Copy the generated URL (private info).
-Make sure to read all the available functions in the Available Actions section.
+3. Go to the Installation Steps section on the next page and hit Generate.
+Copy the generated command (private info).
+Ensure you read all the available functions in the Available Actions section.

 & you are done!